 Different chocolate will yield different results.
 Chocolate chips are created to not melt and thus will take a little longer.
 They are the easiest option for most people, so just know that you’ll need to invest a little time in stirring the mixture during the process.

 If you have the choice, I would opt for a mixture of chopped semi-sweet or dark chocolate and some milk chocolate.
-The mix helps the slow cooker hot chocolate not become overly sweet.
+The mix helps the hot chocolate not become overly sweet.

 Pro Tips/Recipe Notes: